 - Just keep doing what you’re doing because it’s easier, knowing full well that the risk of undesirable consequences grows as time goes on.

-- Shift the focus of the organization 180 degrees and let “measurable customer success” drive every decision instead of revenue and profitability.
+- Shift the focus of the organization 180 degrees and let “measurable customer success” drive every decision instead of product success, revenue and profitability.
 It’s the equivalent of eating healthier, exercising more, cutting back on alcohol, etc.

 This is a lifestyle change that’s hard to make given that many organizations have never done it.
 However, if they can make the cultural shift, there’s a strong likelihood that they’ll live a long, fruitful and independent life with an exit strategy of their choice.